-Figure 22 shows the distribution of the epicenters of observed and synthetic earthquakes with $M \ge 6.0$ .
-The best consistency is reached in the belt passing through Sicily, Calabria, southern and central Apennines.
-The largest synthetic events are in the Malta escarpment, in the Calabrian arc, and in the Southern Apennines (to the south of the Ortona-Roccamonfina line); the rate of the synthetic seismic activity in the Apennines decreases from South to North.
-Nevertheless the level of the synthetic seismicity in the Northern Apennines and its conjunction with the Western Alps is too high in comparison with the observations, while there is a lack of large synthetic events in the Dinarides, especially in their southern part.

-Few large synthetic earthquakes occur near the conjunction of the Dinarides and the Eastern Alps compared to observations.
-Synthetic seismicity in the Eastern Alps agrees with the observations, while it poorly correlates with observations in the Western Alps.
+The results of the numerical simulation of lithosphere block-structure dynamics show that it is possible to reproduce the main features of observed seismicity, which are mainly controlled by the motions prescribed in the model.
+Taking into account rheology, it is possible to adjust the relative levels of the seismic activity in the different territories.
+The distribution of the epicenters of observed and synthetic earthquakes with $M \ge 6.0$ is shown in Figure 21.
+The best consistency is reached in the belt passing through Sicily, Calabria, and the southern and central Apennines.
+The largest synthetic events occur along the Malta escarpment, in the Calabrian arc, and in the southern Apennines (to the south of the Ortona-Roccamonfina line); the rate of the synthetic seismic activity in the Apennines decreases from south to north.
+Nevertheless the level of the synthetic seismicity at the conjunction between the northern Apennines and western Alps is rather high in comparison with the observations, while there is a lack of large synthetic events in the Dinarides, especially in their southern part.
+Fewer large synthetic earthquakes occur near the conjunction of the Dinarides and the eastern Alps, compared to observations.
+The synthetic seismicity in the eastern Alps agrees with the observations, while it poorly correlates with observations in the western Alps.
 A number of large earthquakes are observed there, while there are no large synthetic events.